 Therefore, first I set my sights on several much more mundane models, and after evaluating the different options the market offered me, the next finalists were chosen:

 Those were the models that passed the initial screening, which included others like Argon 18 E117, Orbea Ordu M20 Team or Ceepo KatanaI valued both full and frame only options, and taking advantage of components I already had as a cockpit or saddle, but as soon as you start adding groups, wheels or cranks you quickly go well above the offers that can be found at this time of year for full models.

-Of the three finalists, the BMC was the first to be dropped.
-As it was a new model, the price was higher than that offered for both the Felt and the Cervélo, without contributing much to the other two beyond the "drawer" for nutrition or tools.
+Of the three finalists, the BMC was the first to be discarded.
+Being a new model, the price was higher than that offered by both Felt and Cervélo, without contributing much with respect to the other two beyond the "box" for nutrition or tools.